TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptParserApi/CombinedConditions/Index.rst

       2:    * Splits the input condition line into AND and OR parts
       3:    * which are separately evaluated and logically combined to the final output.
       4:    */
-      5:   function match($conditionLine) {
+      5:   public function match($conditionLine) {
       6:     // Getting the value from inside of the wrapping
       7:     // square brackets of the condition line:
       8:     $insideSqrBrackets = trim(ereg_replace('\]$', '', substr($conditionLine, 1)));
       9:
      10:     // The "weak" operator, OR, takes precedence:
      11:     $ORparts = split('\][[:space:]]*\|\|[[:space:]]*\[', $insideSqrBrackets);
      12:     foreach($ORparts as $andString) {
      13:       $resBool = FALSE;
      14:
      15:       // Splits by the "&&" and operator:
      16:       $ANDparts = split('\][[:space:]]*\&\&[[:space:]]*\[', $andString);
      17:       foreach($ANDparts as $subOrStr) {
      18:
      19:         // Split by no operator between ] and [ (sub-OR)
      20:         $subORparts = split('\][[:space:]]*\[', $subOrStr);
      21:         $resBool = FALSE;
      22:         foreach($subORparts as $condStr) {